 What we used to call “mess” was, in fact, stratigraphy.

-I once asked an elderly repairman why so many cables were left unused, still hanging among active ones.
-He shrugged:
+I once asked an elderly repairman why so many unused cables remained hanging among active ones.
+He shrugged while smoking beside a transformer box that hummed like trapped insects.

 When Infrastructure Becomes Memory